joulev/ezkomment/docs/getting-started.md

 - Visit [the user dashboard](https://ezkomment.joulev.dev/app/dashboard).
 It will be where all of your sites are listed.

 - The dashboard should not look too exciting yet, since you have not created anything.
-Go ahead and click on "Add a new site".
-Alternatively, you can click on "New site" on the navigation bar.
+Go ahead and click on **Add a new site**.
+Alternatively, you can click on **New site** on the navigation bar.

-- Input the site name.
+- Under **Site name**, input the site name.
 The site name must be a valid URL slug (since it will feature in the site dashboard URL).
 If you know what a URL slug is, input whatever you like, otherwise let's continue by inputting `blog` for now (you can change this later).

-- Input the site domain.
+- Under **Site domain**, input the site domain.
 If you already have a website deployed to the Internet, you can input the domain (including the subdomain if you want).
 Otherwise let's continue by inputting `*` (one single asterisk) for now (once again, you can change this later).

-- Click on "Add a new site".
+- Click on **Add a new site**.

 - You will be redirected to your _site dashboard_.
 You have successfully created a new ezkomment site!